AriFordsham/GHCWiki/wiki-macros.md

 For more information about developing macros, see the [ development resources](http://trac.edgewall.org/intertrac/TracDev) on the main project site.

-Here are 2 simple examples showing how to create a Macro with Trac 0.11.

-Also, have a look at [ Timestamp.py](http://trac.edgewall.org/intertrac/source%3Atags/trac-0.11/sample-plugins/Timestamp.py) for an example that shows the difference between old style and new style macros and at the [ macros/README](http://trac.edgewall.org/intertrac/source%3Atags/trac-0.11/wiki-macros/README) which provides a little more insight about the transition.
+Here are 2 simple examples showing how to create a Macro.
+Also, have a look at [ Timestamp.py](http://trac.edgewall.org/intertrac/source%3Atags/trac-1.0.2/sample-plugins/Timestamp.py) for an example that shows the difference between old style and new style macros and at the [ macros/README](http://trac.edgewall.org/intertrac/source%3Atags/trac-0.11/wiki-macros/README) which provides more insight about the transition.

 ### Macro without arguments

-To test the following code, you should saved it in a `timestamp_sample.py` file located in the [TracEnvironment](trac-environment)'s `plugins/` directory.
+To test the following code, save it in a `timestamp_sample.py` file located in the [TracEnvironment](trac-environment)'s `plugins/` directory.

 ```
 fromdatetimeimport datetime